 - Water the plants two days before the move, making sure not to overwater.

-Transport the Plants Safely
+Move the Plants Safely

 The best way to move plants is by transporting them in your car, as the temperature can be controlled and has access to fresh air (unlike most moving trucks).
 If the weather is hot or cold, protect your plants with paper bags or newspaper and make sure not to place them in the trunk or direct sunlight.
 You can also safeguard their soil by adding sphagnum moss to the top layer.
 Cardboard boxes that are punched with holes make perfect plant containers, especially when coated with balled up newspaper or bubble wrap and can be placed on the floor of a car or moving van.